Introduction

 When the severity x probability of deviation is high, while the ability to detect and correct the deviation is low, this poses a challenge to control measures.
 Measures should then be taken to improve the ability to detect and correct deviations or to reduce the probability and/or severity of deviations.

-Precautionary allergen labeling (preparation instructions, allergen control) should be used only when it is not possible to effectively implement a preventive strategy and the product may pose a risk to consumers.
+Precautionary labeling (preparation instructions, allergen control) should be used only when it is not possible to effectively implement a preventive strategy and the product may pose a risk to consumers.
 In other cases where the probability of the deviation is high and the possibility of detection is low, we should be very careful and check the robustness of the whole FSMS.

 Severity and probability of an deviation